Bluelord/Intro_to_ML_Python/README.md

 Some of the visualizations of decision trees and neural networks structures also require ``graphviz``.
 The chapter on text processing also requirs ``nltk`` and ``spacy``.

-The easiest way to set up an environment is by installing [Anaconda](https://www.continuum.io/downloads), Or you can use cloud computing python environment called [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb).
+The easiest way to set up an environment is by installing [Anaconda](https://www.continuum.io/downloads), Or you can use [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) notebooks to execute code, Google's cloud servers, meaning you can leverage the power of Google hardware, including GPUs.

 ### Installing packages with conda:
 If you already have a Python environment set up, and you are using the ``conda`` package manager, you can get all packages by running